jaywcjlove/directory-trees-webpack-plugin/README.md

 - `dir` (string/string[]): A path to the directory that should be mapped.
 - `path` (string): The path to and filename of the JSON file to create.
-- `watch` (string): The path to and filename of the js file to create, Used for webpack monitoring file changes.
+- `watch` (boolean/object): The path to and filename of the js file to create, Used for webpack monitoring file changes.
+  - `dir` Copy to the '/path/md' directory.
+  - `filename` "underline | dir"
+  - `sep` filename="underline", File name to the directory, using '___' interval, default value '__'.
 - `mdconf` (string): Whether to return Markdown configuration..
 - `enhance` (func): A function to execute on every item in the tree (see below).